Welcome to the redesigned CREGÉS website! To learn more about what's new, click here.

 Sandra Asselin is the director of SAIRAH, a non-profit community-based organization that offers recreational activities for autonomous adults with disabilities.
 The activities offered by SAIRAH are also a place to meet and socialize with other people with similar profiles.
 Special needs educator by training, she attends all activities offered to the clientele.
 She is deeply committed to providing an enriching environment that responds to the needs of all those who use the organization’s services.

-Sandy Neim (Montreal)
+Sandy Neim (Montréal)

 Program Manager, Centre Cummings

-Sandy Neim is currently the Program Manager of Intake Services at the Centre Cummings where she is also a representative in the area of Disability Inclusion.
+Sandy Neim is currently the Program Manager of Intake Services at Centre Cummings where she is also a representative in the area of Disability Inclusion.
 She has 10 years of experience working in Residential Services at Miriam Home and Services with neurodiverse adults.
 She also has many years of professional experience as a Case Manager working with vulnerable individuals and families in community based social services at Agence Ometz.
 She is a supportive and proud aunt of her teenaged nephew, living with Autism.

-Susie Navert (Montreal)
+Susie Navert (Montréal)

 Advocacy Consultant